maths/moodle-qtype_stack/doc/en/Developer/Mathjax.md

 STACK generates LaTeX code on the fly and expects a moodle filter to convert this into something the user's browser will display.
 There are a variety of mathematics filters for moodle, but STACK currently has been tuned to work with MathJax, <http://www.mathjax.org>.

+One reason for adopting MathJax is that it speaks mathematics, so will aid [accessibility](../Students/Accessibility).

 These instructions are adapted from http://moodle.org/mod/forum/discuss.php?d=193064

 ### Option 1: link to external MathJax setup. ###